They say…

 The Blind Beggar was rebuilt in 1894 and became notorious as the place where gangster Ronnie Kray murdered George Cornell in 1966.
 The building, still bearing its 1980s Watney branding, remains in use as a pub, though has a modern interior and is of no great beer interest.

 Another attractive heritage building that once formed part of the site is the Brewery Engineer’s House, a little further east on the other side of the junction (27a Mile End Road E1 4TP).
-This is a flamboyant Edwardian neo-Baroque built in 1905 and now Grade II-listed, though its unusual mansard and gable were added in the 1980s.
+This is a flamboyant Edwardian neo-Baroque house built in 1905 and now Grade II-listed, though its unusual mansard and gable were added in the 1980s.
 The Grade I-listed 17th century Trinity Almshouses next door are unconnected to the brewery but nonetheless contribute to the interesting streetscape.

 The famous stables were behind the Engineer’s House, accessed from around the corner in Cambridge Heath Road: the driveway is still there but the stables were badly bombed in the 1940s and demolished soon afterwards.